kamialie/education/README.md

 > kubectl get horizontalpodautoscaler [DEPLOYMENT] -o yaml
 ```

 ## Downscaling

+GKE auto-scalar may delete a node if it is underutilized and running Pods can be
+run on another node.

 GKE auto-scalar can scale down unless any of  below conditions are true:
 + scale up event is pending (if scale up event happens during scale down